 Stephanie was born and raised in Narberth, Pennsylvania.
 Her love of the outdoors began at a young age when she enjoyed camping, fishing and hiking with her family.
 She attended the Delaware Valley University in Doylestown, PA, where she studied wildlife Conservation and Management and obtained her Bachelor of Science degree in Animal Biotechnology and Conservation.
 In May 2010, she began an internship with Little St. Simons Island conducting breeding monitoring of the American Oystercatcher.
 This position evolved into the Ecological Management Technician at LSSI, and she fell in love with coastal Georgia.
 In January 2014, Stephanie began her current position as Stewardship Director with the St. Simons Land Trust.
 Her responsibilities include overseeing a wide array of scientific research projects, natural and cultural resource management, and community education.
 Stephanie works alongside numerous private and public partners who assist with making Cannon’s Point Preserve a model for conservation and a platform for education through the ecological management plan and the practices that take place on site.
 Stephanie sits on the board of another local nonprofit, Coastal WildScapes, and volunteers with the SSI Sea Turtle Project as part of the Georgia Sea Turtle Cooperative.

-Raleigh is a native of St. Simons Island.
+Raleigh was raised on St. Simons Island attending elementary, middle, and high school in the area.
 She graduated from the University of Georgia in 2013 where she obtained her Bachelor of Science in Ecology.
-From 2012-2018, Raleigh worked as a Naturalist for the Sea Island Company, where she led thousands of nature tours for guests and members.
-She also managed the sea turtle conservation program on the island.
-Raleigh began working with the Land Trust in October of 2018 as its Membership and Outreach Manager.
-Since then, Raleigh’s role has expanded to Communications Director which includes the management of all marketing and communications for the Land Trust as well as the Pennies for Preservation and Ambassador programs.
-Raleigh served on the board of Coastal WildScapes from 2014-2020 and is an active volunteer with the Georgia Sea Turtle Cooperative where she patrols St. Simons’ beach for sea turtle nests from May-September.
-Whether it’s a walk around the neighborhood, a stroll down the beach, or a hike at a Land Trust property, Raleigh and her family love spending time outdoors.
-Since welcoming her daughter in 2021, Raleigh’s favorite Land Trust property is the John Gilbert Nature Trail where her daughter can easily experience nature along the stunning coastal Georgia saltmarsh.
+Raleigh first became involved with the Land Trust in 2016 when she was asked to serve on its Stewardship Committee.
+At the time, Raleigh was the Lead Naturalist on Sea Island where, for six years, she led thousands of nature tours for guests and members, and managed the sea turtle conservation program on the island.
+In 2018, Raleigh was recruited to join the Land Trust team as its Membership and Outreach Manager.
+Since then, Raleigh’s role has expanded to Communications Director which includes managing the organization’s internal and external communications, website, social media, and advertising.
+She also manages the Pennies for Preservation and Ambassador programs.
+Raleigh’s love of the Georgia Coast expands into her volunteer roles within the community.
+She has served on the boards of Coastal WildScapes and Green Scene of Coastal Georgia, and is an active volunteer with the Georgia Sea Turtle Cooperative where she patrols St. Simons’ beach for sea turtle nests from May-September.
+Raleigh and her husband, Jacob, are now raising their two kids on the island where they both grew up, instilling in them a deep desire to love and protect this special corner of the world.

 Dalia, a mother of two daughters and a University of Florida graduate, is a Florida native who relocated to the Golden Isles in 2015.
 Originally from Juno Beach, she lived for 31 years in Deland, FL.
 In her previous life, she taught middle and high school social sciences and was a reader for the College Board.
 Putting her history background to good use, she spent two years as a museum and historic district tour guide on Jekyll Island.
 The organizational and communication skills she developed as a teacher are invaluable in the multiple roles she plays at the Land Trust, including never forgetting a supporter’s name.
 Ironically, during the 1970’s, her grandfather lived on St. Simons, and she used to visit the island as a teen.
 Life has come full circle, and Dalia is happy to be living in beautiful Southeast Georgia with her husband, Fred.
 She is a gardener extraordinaire and a fabulous cook who often treats the SSLT staff to delicious pots of homemade soup.
 Dalia’s favorite Land Trust property is 1810 Frederica Road, our office, with its beautiful backyard.